Duron: Revisions

 The original Duron, using the "Spitfire" core, was manufactured in 2000 and 2001 at speeds ranging from 600 to 950 MHz.
 It was based on the 180 nm "Thunderbird" Athlon core.

 The second-generation Duron, the "Morgan" core, was sold in speed grades between 900 and 1300 MHz, and was based on the 180 nm "Palomino" Athlon XP core.
 As a result, it featured a few important enhancements, namely full Intel SSE support, enlarged TLBs, hardware data prefetch, and an integrated thermal diode.
 Like the "Palomino" core, "Morgan" was also expected to reduce heat dissipation; however in "Morgan"'s case this did not happen due to its increased core voltage.

-The final generation Duron was called "Applebred", sometimes called "Appalbred", and was based on the "Appaloosa" Duron along with the 130 nm "Thoroughbred" Athlon XP.
-"Appaloosa" was never officially announced but it did see very limited circulation.
+A third-generation Duron, the "Appaloosa" core, was announced in the 2001-2002 AMD Processor Roadmap, to enter production in 2002; this was to be manufactured with AMD's upcoming 130 nm process.
+Despite rumors of early limited circulation however, "Appaloosa"-based Durons never reached the market, and by the end of 2001, "Appaloosa" had been removed from the roadmap.

+Instead of the canceled "Appaloosa" core, the Duron line eventually saw a final generation in 2003, in the form of the "Appalbred" core (later typically misspelled as "Applebred"), which was a 130 nm "Thoroughbred" Athlon XP with only 64 KiB (¼) of L2 cache enabled.
+The name "Appalbred" was a portmanteau of "Appaloosa" and "Thoroughbred", much like the contemporary "Thorton" Athlon XP, a "Barton" with only 256 KiB (½) of L2 cache enabled, was a portmanteau of "Thoroughbred" and "Barton".
+Neither "Appalbred" nor "Thorton" ever appeared on an official AMD processor roadmap.

+In the years following its introduction and the withdrawal of the Duron line from the market, the spelling "Appalbred" gradually became replaced by the phonetically similar "Applebred", as "Appaloosa" and the etymology of "Appalbred" were mostly forgotten.

 Enthusiasts

 Duron was often a favorite of computer builders looking for performance while on a tight budget.
-In 2003, the "Applebred" Duron was available in 1.4 GHz, 1.6 GHz and 1.8 GHz forms, all on a 133 MHz (FSB 266) bus by default.
-Enthusiast groups quickly discovered these Durons to be rebadged "Thoroughbred" A/B cores with some cache disabled (and perhaps defective).
-With a basic chip configuration modification, it was found that "Applebred" Durons could be turned into "Thoroughbred B" Athlon XPs, with full 256KB cache, with a very high success rate.
-However, this was only possible for a period of approximately 4 weeks, as shortly after "Applebred" was released, AMD changed the chip configuration method to one that was not changeable.
+In 2003, the "Appalbred" Duron was available in 1.4 GHz, 1.6 GHz and 1.8 GHz grades, all on a 133 MHz (FSB 266) bus.
+Enthusiast groups quickly discovered these Durons to be rebadged "Thoroughbred B" cores with 192 KiB (¾) of L2 cache disabled and possibly defective.
+With a basic CPU OPGA package configuration modification, it was found that "Appalbred" Durons could be turned into "Thoroughbred B" Athlon XPs, with full 256 KiB cache, with a very high success rate.
+However, this was only possible for a period of approximately 4 weeks, as shortly after "Appalbred" was released, AMD made changes to the OPGA package that made these configuration modifications ineffective.